top of page

 Book

-The Auntie Sewing Squad Guide to Mask Making, Radical Care, and Racial Justice, edited by Mai-Linh Hong, Chrissy Yee Lau, and Preeti Sharma, University of California Press (2021)
+The Auntie Sewing Squad Guide to Mask Making, Radical Care, and Racial Justice (University of California Press, 2021)

-Mentions: Society for U.S. Intellectual History, Nichi Bei, Publishers Weekly, KQED, Soapberry Review
+Mentioned in Publishers Weekly, Society for U.S. Intellectual History, Nichi Bei, KQED, Soapberry Review

 'Nothing but My Own Whole Body': Revisiting Radical Haiku Through Violet Kazue de Cristoforo’s Life and WorkAmerasia Journal 49.1–2 (2024)